 Vickie Elmer works and lives a triple-fold career: as a writer and editor, leader of a small Detroit nonprofit and coach / creative project manager.
 Her work almost always focuses on jobs, thriving, creativity and change.

-She writes about business, careers, leadership and change for Fortune, the Washington Post, Crain’s Detroit Business and occasionally, Ann Arbor Observer.
-She also contributes to Kiplinger and to CQ/SAGE Business Researcher and used to write for Quartz, the New York Times and others.
+She writes about business, careers, leadership and philanthropy for the Washington Post, Crain’s Detroit Business and occasionally, Kiplinger and to CQ/SAGE Business Researcher.
+She used to write for Quartz, Fortune, the New York Times and others.

 Her superpower, if she has one, is her ability to move mountains and motivate and engage people – so they want to work and adapt to change.

-The mother of three independent children, Vickie volunteers for a variety of organizations helping the homeless, encouraging community building, education and through Awesome Detroit, giving micro-grants to storytelling and civic media projects in Detroit.
+The mother of three independent children, Vickie believes in the power of creativity, curiosity and kindness.
 She has lived by the saying “Leap and the net will appear” for so long that nets now hang midair waiting for her next surprise or misstep.